 If you designate an ad unit as special, a trafficker must explicitly target it, even if it's hierarchically below the inventory that's been targeted.
 No line item will serve to a special ad unit unless that ad unit has been explicitly targeted.

-Special ad units are marked throughout Ad Manager with .
+Special ad units are marked throughout Ad Manager with , which indicates that the inventory requires explicit targeting in order to serve.

 - Native styles are not constrained by this special ad unit designation.
 If a native style targets a parent ad unit, the child ad unit will be eligible as well, even if it's special.
 However, you can exclude these special ad units in the native targeting picker, which would achieve behavior consistent with line item targeting.